vincecoppens04/AIML_24-25_E04665/README.md

 #### **Imputing dataset using KNN imputer**
 As the initial imputation approach led to a significant loss of information (lower correlations), KNN imputation was explored as an alternative to better preserve relationships between variables.
 After imputing the missing values, a pairplot was generated to visualize variable interactions and identify any remaining issues.

 While correlations are less critical for clustering, highly correlated variables can unnecessarily complicate the model.
-To address this, we identified and considered dropping highly correlated variables to simplify the dataset.

 Outliers were removed to improve data quality and ensure a more balanced dataset.
 A range_multiplier of 3 was chosen instead of the standard 1.5, as the latter would have eliminated an excessive number of values.
 Using this approach, approximately 11% of the dataset was removed.
 Binary variables with an overwhelming majority of 0 values were excluded from the interquartile range (IQR) filtering, as their IQR was 0.
 Including these variables would have caused a substantial loss of data, so they were specifically handled to preserve the dataset’s integrity.